duniul/crop-image-data/README.md

 # crop-image-data

-✂️ Function for cropping an image through its [ImageData][image-data].
+✂️ Function for cropping an image through its [ImageData].

 ## Installation